swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 Undirected graphs are much more easier to handle, because we don't care about direction of each edge.
 In this section I would like to show you how to detect the cycle in a directed graph and as well how to find a path for detected cycle.

-There is two options to find a cycle:
+There are two options to find a cycle:

 1. DFS with node coloring